Donrwalsh/donrwalsh.github.io/NOTES.md

 Spent a little time on playing around with a quote block.
 I'm not sure where they go yet, but I have this idea in my brain of having quotes scattered throughout the site of testimonials about me, sort of a 'soft-reference' kind of thing.
 I haven't sourced any quotes, except I do have one that I plan to include as decoration amongst all the professional ones.
 Played around a bit with having an image, but I'm not sure that's a great idea.
 In any case, I put some styling together for the quote and I moved it into its own file since I'm not sold on this being perm just yet.
 Reminds me that the styling scheme I have setup shares `main.scss` with CLRS but not other ones.
 Nope, nevermind it pulls everything in haha.
 So I guess I don't need to worry too much about breaking everything out?
 I might just do that next since it's bothering me how weirdly the styling is arranged.

+### 11/26/25

+Woke up this morning by playing around with styling.
+I established a `clrs.scss` file since that's where a lot of the styling is used and it seemed helpful to break it out into its own file.
+I've still got `main.scss` for content that's structural or shared between the homepage and clrs and then `accordion.scss` and `quotes.scss` as isolated style files for stuff that I'm tinkering with.
+I suppressed the annoying lint rule that expects a left curly bracket in `styles.scss` by making a dummy style rule that does nothing but satisfies the requirement since I couldn't drum up a way to suppress it outright.
+I'm fine with this and it kills the annoying red squiggly in my IDE so that's swell.
+Added a quick note to the readme which satisfies the TODO, but mostly I just need more content in the README to feel satisfied about it.

 ## TODO:

-- [ ] Approach styling organization.
+- [x] Approach styling organization.
 Document how this is done in the README.
-- [ ] I'm getting an annoying syntax error on styles.scss but it's definitely valid.
+- [x] I'm getting an annoying syntax error on styles.scss but it's definitely valid.
 Could look into that?

 ## Stretch TODO: